ThomasPinna/IQUTodo/README.md

 - [ ] Checklists in a to-do
 - [ ] Allow configuring the weights
 - [ ] Import / Export
+- [ ] Action for quickly adding a todo

 ## Contributions